 As UNBRALESA, we actively connect with the UN Agencies in Brasilia to share talent information about UN spouses and partners.
 See our information about the UNBRALESA Talent Pool and monthly Networking Meetings.

-It is possible for most spouses of UN International staff to obtain a temporary work permit.
+It is possible for most spouses of UN International staff to obtain a work permit.
 The procedure will depend on your nationality and the relevant bilateral agreements.
 Your spouse’s employer will be able to guide you.
 At UNBRALESA, we are currently working to support this process; please contact us for more information and to share your experiences with us.

 Do you need a work permit (Carteira de Trabalho e Previdência Social)?
 Here are possible scenarios:

 1. A Brazilian company hires you and agrees to apply for a work permit: The company applies/supports your application for a work permit.

 2. You apply for a work permit: